palmerlevey/cPanel-Style-Atom-Snippets/README.md

 1. Ensure all snippets work as intended.
 2. Convert into installable package.
 3. Submit to Atom's Package Manager
+4. [?]
+Possibly seperate into different .cson files for individual snippets. ( Vote? )

 ## Contributing